MTDdk/jawn/docs/getting_started.md

 # Getting started

-A repository with minimum configuration will be created
+A repository with minimum configuration has been created as [jawn-simple](https://github.com/MTDdk/jawn-simple)

-*To be finished*